norandom/quant_rnd/DeepSeek_Chain_Of_Thought/Readme.md

-# Chain of Thought for Claude
+# Chain of Thought for Claude et. al.

 > Claude's got the flow, it's a chain of thought,